solana-developers/solana-cookbook/docs/core-concepts/accounts.md

 Storing data on accounts costs money to maintain, and it is funded by what is called rent.
 If you maintain a minimum balance equivalent to 2 years of rent payments in an account, your account will be exempt from paying rent.
+You can retrieve rent by closing the account and sending the lamports back to your wallet.

 Rent is paid during two different timings:

-1. When references by a transaction
+1. When referenced by a transaction
 2. Once an epoch

-A percentage of rent collected by accounts is destroyed, while the rest is distributed to validator acconunts at the end of every slot.
+A percentage of rent collected by accounts is destroyed, while the rest is distributed to vote accounts at the end of every slot.

-If the account does not have enough to pay rent, the account will be dealloced and data removed.
+If the account does not have enough to pay rent, the account will be deallocated and the data removed.

 ## Other Resources